yewstack/yew/docs/src/concepts/agents.md

 ## Overhead

 Agents communicate by serializing their messages using bincode\(???\).
-So there is a higher performance cost then just calling functions.
+So there is a higher performance cost than just calling functions.
 Unless the cost of computation or the need to coordinate across arbitrary components will outweigh the cost of message passing, you should contain your logic to functions where possible.